Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Introduction

 \item \emph{Random sampling:} When searching for functions with desirable properties via random generation, is there a risk of repeatedly sampling EA-equivalent functions?
 In other words, does random search remain effective modulo EA-equivalence, or do collision events significantly limit the exploration of the equivalence class space? \end{enumerate}

 Both questions are intimately connected to the structure of EA-stabilizer groups.
+The EA-stabilizer of $F$ is the set of all triples $(A_{\rm in}, A_{\rm out}, L)$ satisfying $A_{\rm out}\circ F\circ A_{\rm in}+L = F$; it measures how much ``self-equivalence'' the function possesses.
 By the orbit-stabilizer theorem, the size of each equivalence class is inversely proportional to the stabilizer size, which directly impacts both the total number of classes and the collision probability.
 However, explicit computation of stabilizers is infeasible except for very small dimensions, as the function space grows doubly exponentially with the input dimension.